Special Topic Course: Neonatal Assessment Tools: A Literature Review and Summary of Clinical Usefulness.

 Conflict of Interest: There is no conflict of interest for anyone with the ability to control content for this activity.

-ASHA CEUs: This course is offered for 0.1 ASHA CEUs (Intermediate level, Professional area).
-Learners must complete the entire course in order to receive ASHA CEUs.
+ASHA CEUs: Learners must complete the entire course in order to receive ASHA CEUs.
 No partial credit awarded.
+ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.

 ASHA CE Registry users: NANT will submit your ASHA CEU credit to ASHA on your behalf.
 ASHA CEUs may take up to 100 days to appear on your ASHA Transcript.